 PART B – What contributions were made during the relationship

 The second step of a divorce settlement is to understand what contributions each of the parties made during the relationship.

 This includes financial or non-financial contributions.
 Financial contributions can include wages, government payments, any gifts or inheritances received.

-Basically, it can include anything that helped maintain the house, the family and the relationship.
+It can include anything that helped maintain the house, the family, and the relationship.